thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 ```
 along with a lot of other garbage.
 This example in the [compiler explorer](https://godbolt.org/z/v4YhPWcsY)

-Back to the question of usability, why would we want to use a container that only give us ownership?
+Back to the question of usability, why would we want to use a container that only gives us ownership?

 Perhaps because the scenario of subtyping/substitutability may be truly complex.